Meryl Davis & Charlie White

 Now that they are grown up, they balance their training and competition schedules with college.
 They are both part-time students at the University of Michigan.
 Meryl is majoring in Anthropology with a minor in Italian.
 Charlie is studying Political Science.

-They have set a goal to win gold at the 2014 Olympic Winter Games in Sochi, and we are so glad that Classroom Champions can join them on their journey.
+They set a goal to win gold at the 2014 Olympic Winter Games in Sochi, and we are so glad that Classroom Champions joined them on their journey and celebrated them achieving that goal with them!

 This is Meryl and Charlie's second year as Athlete Mentors.